Bien vs. Bueno: Your Ultimate Guide to Understanding the Difference

 Esta hamburguesa está muy buena.
 (This hamburger is really tasty.)

 Esta carne no está buena.
 Tiene un olor raro.
 (This meat has gone bad.
 It smells funny.)

 7. When someone is attractive.

-Whether you decide you use it or not is up to you, but remember it is very informal and some people can get mad at you if you tell them directly.
-You have been warned!
+Whether you decide to use it or not is up to you, but remember this is very informal.

 Lukas está muy bueno.
 (Lukas is very hot.)

 Tu vecina está muy buena.
 (Your neighbor is very hot.)

 8. When the answer to a question is okay, sure, fine or all right.